How to become a CTO: The training and degree programs you'll need

 • Overseeing technology deployment and management.

-Just as there are two main areas in which CTOs must build knowledge, the most relevant skills for these leaders tend to follow either a management or technical classification.
-While broadly useful talents like critical thinking and analytical decision-making also come into play, many key abilities are related to the following two areas.
+The most relevant skills for CTOs tend to follow either a management or technical classification.
+While broadly useful talents such as critical thinking and analytical decision making also come into play, many key abilities are related to the following two areas.

 Perhaps the most important management skill for a CTO is to effectively connect business goals and strategies with emerging and existing technologies.
 Finance, resource management, analysis and more can all come into play, both for this task specifically and for the job’s general duties.